danlentz/clj-uuid/README.md

-As you can see, it is always possible to order time encoded ids by parsing them, but v6 and v7 UUIDs make this easier, on any platform, even if you don't have your trusty clj-uuid library available.
+As you can see, it is always possible to order time encoded ids by parsing them, but v6 and v7 UUIDs make this easier, on any platform, even if you don't have your trusty danlentz.clj-uuid library available.

 ```clojure